aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/covnert-html-to-md/_index.md

 {{< tab tabNum="8" >}}

 The following example shows how to convert **HTML to Markdown Swift** language applying.
-HTML file is in the cloud storage, converted to Markdown and saved back to the cloud storage.
+HTML file is in cloud storage, converted to Markdown and saved back to cloud storage.
 You can download the Swift SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-swift).

 ```swift